 1. Understanding the Basic Cost of Asphalt Per Square Foot

-On average, the cost to install asphalt typically ranges between $3 to $5 per square foot.
+On average, the cost typically ranges between $3 to $5 per square foot.
 This price generally includes the cost of materials, labor, and basic site preparation.
 However, this is only a general guideline, and the final cost can fluctuate based on a variety of factors, which we will discuss below.

 For example, if you’re paving a standard residential driveway of about 600 to 800 square feet, you can expect to pay anywhere from $1,800 to $4,000 depending on the specifics of your project.